 On coursesite: I'll be posting typeset summaries of each week of lectures.
 You must read them.
 Print them out and mark any sections that you don't understand, to serve as reminders to read more about them, ask questions, and so on.
-There are wide margins, so that you can do it easily.
+There are wide margins to allow you to add plenty of notes and comments..

-Learning homework
+Learning homework (LHW)

 On coursesite: Weekly homework assignments that are meant to stimulate critical and creative thinking and to provide a different way to learn a subject, thanks to following a pattern of "think-struggle-work-ask-understand".
 This is an important complement to masteringphysics.
-Don't do them because of the homework points they allow you to collect.
-Do them for the training and understanding that you receive from them, or at least study the solutions (see below).
+Don't do the LHW because of the homework points you can collect.
+Do it for the training and understanding that you receive from it, and always study the solutions (see below).